jhu-dvrk/dvrk-readthedocs/docs/pages/references/acronyms.rst

 **dESSJ**
   dVRK specific board that replaces the original **ESSJ** on each setup joint of a S/Si patient cart.
 The board is a pass-through for the FireWire signal and uses a BlueTooth Arduino to get (A2D) and send the SUJ joint values to the PC.

+**LVDS** Low-voltage differential signaling (LVDS) is a signaling method used for high-speed transmission of binary data over copper.
+  This is used to communicate between the ESPM, ESSJ and controller.

 .. _davinci-generations: